wvissers/Arduino-buttons/README.md

 # Usage

-To use this library, choose 'Close or Download' -> 'Zipfile' and store the file on your computer.
+To use this library, choose 'Clone or Download' -> 'Zipfile' and store the file on your computer.
 In the Arduino IDE, choose the library option and select the Add .ZIP library option.
 After that, you should be able to view the examples in the example section of the Arduino IDE, under 'buttons'.